ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

         wperf-driver  3.8.0    6d15ddfc        +trace+spe
 ```

-If `FeatureString` for both components (`wperf` and `wperf-driver`) contains `+spe` (and `spe_device.version_name` contains `FEAT_SPE`) you are good to go!
+If the `FeatureString` for both `wperf` and `wperf-driver` contains `+spe` you can use the SPE features of WindowsPerf.

-### Build CPython targeting ARM64
+### Build CPython for ARM64

-Note: all steps are done on Windows on Arm system with ARM64 CPU.
+Perform the build steps below on your Windows on Arm system.

-CPython is an open-source project.
-There is native support in CPython for Windows on Arm starting with version 3.11.
-In this learning path you will use a debug build of CPython.
-For this, you will build [CPython](https://github.com/python/cpython) locally from sources in the debug mode on an x86_64 machine and cross-compile it for an ARM64 target.
+CPython is an open-source project which includes native support for Windows on Arm starting with version 3.11.

-{{% notice Note %}}
+The SPE features are demonstrated with a debug build of CPython.
+You can build [CPython](https://github.com/python/cpython) locally from sources in debug mode.

-Use the Visual Studio `Developer Command Prompt for VS 2022` which is already set up in the VS environment.
-Go to Start and search for "Developer Command Prompt for VS 2022".
+Open a Visual Studio `Developer Command Prompt for VS 2022` command prompt.
+You can find this from Windows Start by searching for "Developer Command Prompt for VS 2022".
-{{% /notice %}}

-You should see a prompt as shown below:
+When you open the command prompt, you will see output similar to:

 ```output
 **********************************************************************